jhugon/hmumuToyAnalysis/README.md

 To make images from the histograms, just run:

-    ./plot.py script.
+    ./plot.py

-Currently, it stacks each MC histogram, after rescaling appropriately, and displays the data on top.
+Currently, plot.py stacks each MC histogram, after rescaling appropriately, and displays the data on top.